100% Free Consultations

 Get A Free Case Review

-How much compensation can I expect from my accident case?
+how much will I get from my car accident claim

-There are several factors that will determine your settlement offer and it all depends on the unique details of your case.
-This is why it’s really important to document everything and hold on to all records detailing your car accident case.
+This is why it’s critical to document everything and hold on to all records detailing your car accident case.
 Some factors that could affect the payment amount of your settlement are:

 • The cost of future medical care due to your car accident

-• Disabilities or impairments that resulted from the car accident
+• Disabilities, impairments, or disfiguration that resulted from the car accident

 • Any suffering that you experienced due to your car wreck

-Personal injury claims go through several different stages.
+Car accident claims go through several different stages.
 Every car accident case is unique and will be different in duration and outcome.
-Most settle fairly quickly, but some can take years.
+Most settle fairly quickly (2-12 months), but some can take years!

 quote